 I’ve tested this in the gardens I maintain for years, and it’s proven every bit as effective as the nasty stuff and it is even easier to use.
-You can find the best prices on Sluggo at my gardening shop.
+You can find great prices on Sluggo at Amazon.

 Some tips to help you control snails and slugs using any kind of bait, organic or traditional:

 First, try to keep areas clear of hiding places for snails and their eggs.
 Leaf litter and debris, large weeds popping up in between your other plants, and old overturned pots can provide shady, moist shelter to snails and slugs.

 Next, try to anticipate problems and put out bait before they are eating your plants.
 In veggie beds for example, if you set out bait before your seedlings germinate or before you put out delicate starts, the snails and slugs will be more likely to eat the bait.
 If you wait until your larger plants are covered in baby snails, they may not come off their food source long enough to eat the bait.
 This is true for organic or traditional bait.